-MEDIA STUDIES

-Number of Periods: 5 Optional Qualifications Edugas GCSE
+Number of Periods:

-Number of Feriods.
-5 Optional Eduquis OCIE
+5

+Optional

+Qualifications: Eduqas GCSE

-About the Course
+About the Course:

 Digital media is a key part of many areas of our everyday lives and vital to the UK economy.
 Production of digital media products is a requirement of almost every business so there is huge demand for a skilled and digitally literate workforce.

 Media Forms

 Examples of all of the following media forms will be studied:

 - advertising and marketing

 - film

 - magazines

 - music video and online, social and participatory media studied through a single music topic

 - newspapers

 - radio

 - television

 - video games

-Assessment

-Component 1: Exploring the Media

-Written examination: 1 h

-our 30 minutes
+Assessment:

-40% of qualification

-Section A: Exploring Media Language and Representation Section B: Exploring Media Industries and Audiences Component 2: Understanding Media Forms and Products

-Written examination: 1 hour 30 minutes

-30% of qualification Section A: Television

-Section B: Music (music videos and online media)
+Component 1: Exploring the Media Written examination: 1 hour 30 minutes 40% of qualification Section A: Exploring Media Language and Representation Section B: Exploring Media Industries and Audiences Component 2: Understanding Media Forms and Products Written examination: 1 hour 30 minutes 30% of qualification Section A: Television Section B: Music (music videos and online media)

 Coursework

 You will be given a range of briefs to choose form and will create a piece of media as part of your studies.
 For example, create a website to promote a new television programme or create an online magazine.

-Progression Route
+Progression Route:

 The course will lead to a single award at GCSE.
 How would it help me in future?